dhillonsehaj/cse284-final-project/README.md

-# CSE 284 Final Project — Reproducibility Guide (PLINK, GERMLINE2, Refined IBD)
+# CSE 284 Final Project — Benchmarking IBD Detection Methods for Relative Finding (PLINK, GERMLINE2, Refined IBD)

 This README is a run guide for reproducing the analysis.
 It focuses on:
 - how to install dependencies,